randomstring/MMM-Traffic/README.md

 	classes: 'dimmed medium', //optional, default is 'bright medium', only applies to commute info not route_name
 	config: {
 		api_key: 'your_apikey_here',
+		changeColor: true,
+		showGreen: false,
+		limitYellow: 5, //Greater than 5% of journey time due to traffic
+		limitRed: 20, //Greater than 20% of journey time due to traffic
+		interval: 120000, //2 minutes
+		routes: [
+			{
+				route_name: 'Home to Work',
 				mode: 'driving',
 				origin: '4 Pennsylvania Plaza, New York, NY 10001',
 				destination: '1 MetLife Stadium Dr, East Rutherford, NJ 07073',
 				arrival_time: '0800', //optional, but needs to be in 24 hour time if used.
-		route_name: 'Home to Work',
-		changeColor: true,
-		showGreen: false,
-		limitYellow: 5, //Greater than 5% of journey time due to traffic
-		limitRed: 20, //Greater than 20% of journey time due to traffic
-		traffic_model: 'pessimistic',
+				traffic_model: 'pessimistic'
-		interval: 120000 //2 minutes
+			}
+		]
 	}
 },
 ```